GROUP THERAPY USING IMPROV

 We welcome all levels of clinicians.
-The class is great for therapists who want to learn how improv can be further engaged in their work as therapist for movement, drama, recovery, groups and even individuals.
+The class is great for therapists who want to learn how improv can be further engaged in their work as a therapist for movement, drama, recovery, groups, and even individuals.

 All classes are held online using ZOOM.